streamlit/streamlit/docs/deploy_streamlit_app.md

 ## App access and usage

 Streamlit sharing is completely free and is meant to get you started with sharing your Streamlit apps.
-If you need a solution with with access controls, ability to deploy from private repos, ability to customize resources, and much more, please check out [Streamlit for Teams](http://streamlit.io/for-teams).
+If you need a solution with access controls, ability to deploy from private repos, ability to customize resources, and much more, please check out [Streamlit for Teams](http://streamlit.io/for-teams).

 ### Access